 Midwest Prototyping has set up an assembly line to make as many of these as possible to serve the local community.

 Delve is providing this drawing of the design for anyone to use.
-We hope you can use this design to build local supplies for your hospitals.
+We hope you can use this face shield template to build local supplies for your hospitals.

 Let’s talk about how we can help move your business forward.